gitworkflows/meshplay/service-mesh-performance/docs/collections/_posts/2020-05-21-analyzing-with-smp.md

 - workload configuration
 - performance test results

-The canonical implementation of this specification is the Meshery project.
+The canonical implementation of this specification is the Meshplay project.
 Figure 8-x provides insight to the fact that the specification defines a common collection of statistical analysis to be calculated for every performance test.

 <div class="codewrapper">
   <pre><code>